antonrunov/octaudio/README.md

 record and listen to audio data, select tracks and data regions, and then execute octave commands or scripts to analyze, process, or modify selected (or any other) data.
-You can also record intermediate data or metrics of the processing into separate tracks to get the detailed picture of the process or the analysis results.
+You can also record intermediate data or metrics of the processing into separate tracks to get a detailed picture of the process or the analysis results.
 Finally, you can write complex octave scripts to fully automate the operations.
 A script can prepare data, create and configure all necessary tracks, perform actual processing, analyze the results, and display everything in a convenient form with a single command.
 Surely